 His immense skill translated into a spot on the prestigious Partizan Soccer Club, as well as a place on the Yugoslavian Youth National Team.
-Bo came to America to attend college and immediately made an impact at Franklin Pierce College in New Hampshire.
+Bo came to America to attend college and immediately made an impact at Franklin Pierce University n New Hampshire.
 He set many school records and was named to the All-Conference team four years in a row.
 In 1993 and 1994, he was the nation's leading scorer.

 Bo's professional soccer career began with the Arizona Sandsharks (CISL).
 He was Rookie of the Year and led the team in scoring.
 He moved on to the Tampa Bay Terror (NPSL) and again led the team in scoring.
-In 1996, he was a starter for the New England Revolution (MLS).
+In 1996, he was a starter for the New England Revolution (MLS) and in 1997 and 1998 he was member of Montreal Impact (MLS).
 Bo then took his skills back to the indoor game where he was the Offensive MVP for two seasons with the Baltimore Spirit.
 In 1998-99, he was the leading scorer for the Detroit Rockers and made his third appearance in the NPSL's All-Star Game.
 Bo has scaled back his indoor career, as turning the Voltage into a first class operation has taken much of his time.
 However, he's still in high demand.
 He was recently asked to compete for the US National Team in the 5-on-5 World Indoor Championships.

 Certainly among the elite in the United States indoor ranks and top scorer outdoors, Bo looks forward to sharing his talents, knowledge and passion for the game to help develop the skills of young soccer players in Vermont, New Hampshire, upstate New York and southern Quebec.

 Head Soccer Coach Darko Kolic